LaunchCodeEducation/java-web-development/src/chapters/sql-part1/queries.rst

    Updating a table is something that we want to be cautious when doing.
    We cannot go back from updating a table.

 Earlier, we made a mistake!
 Eliza is a vegetarian, but not a vegan.
-We want to update the record in the ``JohnsonWedding2`` table.
+We want to update the record in the ``JohnsonVowRenewal`` table.

 .. sourcecode:: mysql

    UPDATE JohnsonVowRenewal
-   SET Diet=`vegetarian`
+   SET Diet="vegetarian"
    WHERE GuestID==185;

 Now if we use a ``SELECT`` statement, we can confirm that we have properly updated the record.